For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Avoid confrontation

 You've obviously got a kind heart and a compassionate nature if you offered to lend the cash in the first place.
-Remind yourself of this, as you're much more likely to emerge from the situation unscathed if you manage to keep a cool head about it.
+Remind yourself of this, as you're more likely to emerge from the situation unscathed if you manage to keep a cool head about it.

 2. Drop hints about your own financial situation